 Spouse Beneficiary: If a participant designates their spouse as the beneficiary, the spouse becomes a TSP beneficiary participant account upon the participant’s death.
 The beneficiary participant account functions similarly to a regular TSP account, allowing the spouse to continue investing and withdraw.

 Non-Spouse Beneficiaries: Non-spouse beneficiaries include children, other family members, or trusts.
 Upon the participant’s death, a temporary TSP account is established for non-spouse beneficiaries, who can receive the funds through various methods, such as a single lump sum payment, installments, or transferring the funds to an inherited IRA.
 They only have 90 days to make a decision.
 After that, the TSP will automatically pay the lump-sum total distribution to the beneficiary.
+To learn more about potential pitfalls with TSP inheritance, you may explore common TSP inheritance issues.

 The payment process for spouse beneficiaries is relatively straightforward: